Symbolic algebra and Mathematics with Xcas

 A matrix is represented by a list of lists, all having the same size.

 In the Xcas answers, the matrix delimiters are (bold brackets).

 For example, [1,2,3] is the matrix [[1,2,3]] with only one row,

 unlike [1,2,3] (normal brackets) which is the list [1,2,3].

 In this document, the input notation ([[1,2,3]]) will be used for input and output.

-Linear programming problems are maximization problem of a linear functional under linear equality or inequality constraints.
+Linear programming problems are maximization problem of a linear functionals under linear equality or inequality constraints.
 The most simple case can be solved directly by the so-called simplex algorithm.
-Most cases requires to solve an auxiliary linear programming problem to find an initial vertex for the simplex algorithm.
+Most cases require to solve an auxiliary linear programming problem to find an initial vertex for the simplex algorithm.

 Note that most matrix factorization algorithms are implemented numerically, only a few of them will work symbolically.

 In this paragraph, we call the "augmented matrix" of the system A · X=B (or matrix "representing" the system A · X=B), the matrix obtained by gluing the column vector B or −B to the right of the matrix A, as with border(A,tran(B)).

 This section is limited to symbolic (or exact) solutions of differential equations.
 For numeric solutions of differential equations, see odesolve.
 For graphic representation of solutions of differential equations, see plotfield, plotode and interactive_plotode.